 Native Plant Salvage Foundation is currently seeking individuals with a passion for digging-in to support our work in the community.

 As a member of the Native Plant Salvage’s Board of Directors, you have an opportunity to gain valuable experience working in a nonprofit organization.
-Our dedicated Board Members’ energy and passion for the organization truly shapes and strengthens the impact that we make, from our communities to the greater Puget Sound ecosystem.
+Our dedicated Board Members’ energy and passion for the organization truly shapes and strengthens the impact that we make, from our South Sound communities to the greater Salish Sea ecosystem.

 Who we are

-The Native Plant Salvage Foundation has been a part of Olympia's community since 2000, supporting the efforts of the Native Plant Salvage Project, established in 1994 as part of WSU Extension's water resources/habitat program.
-We provide hands-on education to protect and conserve water resources and habitat from the South Sound prairies to the shores of Puget Sound, and serve as regional leaders in green infrastructure education, use of native plants in the landscape, and restoration of critical areas.
-Our trainings and project implementation give citizens a direct, hands-on opportunity to DO something to improve water quality, conserve natural resources, reduce pesticide use, and to influence peoples’ appreciation of the natural world.
+The Native Plant Salvage Foundation has been a part of Thurston County's community since 2000, supporting the efforts of the Native Plant Salvage Project, established in 1994 as part of WSU Extension's water resources/habitat program.
+We provide hands-on education to protect and conserve water resources and habitat from the South Sound prairies to the shores of Salish Sea, and serve as regional leaders in green infrastructure education, use of native plants in the landscape, and restoration of critical areas.
+Our trainings and project implementation give citizens a direct, hands-on opportunity to DO something to improve water quality, conserve natural resources, and to influence peoples’ appreciation of the natural world.

 Contact us today!
 Please indicate your interest by filling out the form below.
 Once your information is submitted, a current board member will follow up with you directly.
-New members will be confirmed during our annual meeting which will be held in February 2019.
+New members will be confirmed during our annual meeting, which will be held on June 11, 2019.